AlexJ-StL/MyPrompt/README.md

         ```bash
         source ./.venv/bin/activate
         ```
-4. Install the backend dependencies using UV:
+5. Install the backend dependencies using UV:
     ```bash
     uv pip install -r requirements.txt
     ```
+    or
+    ```bash
+    uv sync
+    ```
-5. Set your Google Gemini API key as an environment variable.
+6. Set your Google Gemini API key as an environment variable.
 It is recommended to use a `.env` file for local development.
 Create a file named `.env` in the project root and add the following line, replacing `YOUR_GEMINI_API_KEY` with your actual API key:
     ```
     GEMINI_API_KEY=YOUR_GEMINI_API_KEY
     ```